Al-aqua/ai-notes/README.md

 - **Finished**

   - Create the login and sign up pages
+  - Add the auth using the pocketbase server

 - **In progress**

-  - Add the auth using the pocketbase server
+  - Design and create the Landing page

 - **To do**

-  - Design and create the Landing page
+  - Refactor the code for the auth
   - Add the Appflowy text editor
   - Design and create the files tree
   - Use pocketbase to store and sync the files